jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/intel.md

 5. Configure Jellyfin to use QSV or VA-API acceleration and change the default GPU `renderD128` if necessary.

-#### LXC On Proxmox VE 8 or Newer
+#### LXC On Proxmox

+1. Make sure your GPU is available as a DRI render device on the Proxmox host, e.g. `/dev/dri/renderD128`.
-1. Install the required drivers on the Proxmox host.
+   If not, [install the necessary drivers](./index.md#configure--verify-hardware-acceleration) on the host.

+2. **Proxmox VE 8 or Newer**:

-2. Add your GPU to the container by adding a `Device Passthrough` for `/dev/dri/renderD128` via the `Resources` section of the web interface.
+   Setup a `Device Passthrough` for the render device via the `Resources` section of the web interface.
    Be sure to set the correct GID via the advanced options of the dialog, e.g. `989` for the `render` group.
    GIDs can be looked up in `/etc/group` inside the LXC.